olueiro/huntable/README.md

 huntable(source, {"level1_A"}) -- returns true, a key named 'level1_A' exists in source
 huntable(source, {"level2_A"}) -- returns true, a key named 'level2_A' exists in source
 huntable(source, {"level1_Z"}) -- returns false, a key named 'level1_Z' not exists in source
-huntable(source, {level2_A = 1}) -- returns true, a key named 'level2_A' exists in source AND value is integer 1
+huntable(source, {"level2_A", "level1_B"}) -- returns true, a key named 'level2_A' exists in source AND a key named 'level1_B' exists in source huntable(source, {level2_A = 1}) -- returns true, a key named 'level2_A' exists in source AND value is integer 1
 huntable(source, {level2_A = "sample_C"}) -- returns true, a key named 'level2_A' exists in source AND value is string "sample_C"
 huntable(source, {level1_B = "sample_B"}) -- returns true, a key named 'level1_B' exists in source AND value is string "sample_B"